4 Ways for Photographers to Overcome Creative Slumps

 Taking a break from social media will prevent your attention from being consumed by the number of messages coming through your inbox.
 It is near impossible to get into the creative zone when you’re constantly being pinged by notifications and DMs.

-If you’re being distracted every 5 minutes by someone or something grasping for your attention, you’ll never be able to enter a deep state of focus or flow.
+If you’re being distracted every 5 minutes by someone or something grasping for your attention, you’ll never be able to enter a deep state of or flow.
 On average, it takes 20 minutes of uninterrupted work before your brain can begin to enter a deep state of flow.
 Disconnecting and being unaccessible is often just what you need to refuel your creative mind.

-It is 100% true that boredom sparks , so embrace boredom when it arises.
+It is 100% true that boredom sparks creativity, so embrace boredom when it arises.
 Sit with it and use your time away from social media to invest your energy into something else.
 Unplugging in a disciplined and consistent way will be one of the best decisions you can make for your mental and for strengthening your creative muscle.

 Get inspired by other photographers’ work and innovate your unique style

 One of the most exciting aspects of photography is that everyone has a unique style.
-Two people standing in the exact same spot at the exact same will come away with two entirely different images or stories.
+Two people standing in the exact same spot at the exact same moment will come away with two entirely different images or stories.

 Seek out creators that inspire you.
 Instead of getting bummed out by the level of talent on your explore page, get energized.
 Decide that you’re going to adopt some of their techniques.
 Great artists copy the styles of others and then add their own unique twist.